openedx/event-bus-kafka/docs/decisions/0011_multiple_event_types_per_topic.rst

 Decision
 ********
-We will update the code for event serializers, which are responsible for registering and validating schemas against the schema registry, to use the TopicRecordName strategy.
+To comply with the event bus requirements, we will use the TopicRecordName strategy in the event serializers, which are responsible for registering and validating schemas against the schema registry.

 TopicRecordName Strategy
 ========================